chrysg0/BSE_Template_Portfolio/index.md

 # Image and Facial Recognition
-My project is image recognition.
+My project is image and facial recognition.
 I will be using a Rasberry Pi, camera, and LCD monitor in this project.
 I will make a porject that can detect my face in an image and camera!

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|